giridhar7632/colorScheme/README.md

 ## React Hooks API

 [Hooks](https://reactjs.org/docs/hooks-intro.html) are introduced in React 16.8 version.
-Previously, [class (stateful)](https://www.freecodecamp.org/news/functional-components-vs-class-components-in-react/) components were the only way to define a component that had its own state, and lifecycle methods.
-We cannot use state in [functional (stateless)](https://www.freecodecamp.org/news/functional-components-vs-class-components-in-react/) components of React.
-Hooks enables us to use state and other React features without writing a [class (stateful)](https://www.freecodecamp.org/news/functional-components-vs-class-components-in-react/) component.
+Previously, [class](https://www.freecodecamp.org/news/functional-components-vs-class-components-in-react/) components were the only way to define a component that had its own state, and lifecycle methods.
+[Functional](https://www.freecodecamp.org/news/functional-components-vs-class-components-in-react/) components of React, which are light and more flexible, are limited in functionality.
+Hooks enables us to use state and other React features, like lifecycle methods and event handlers,  without writing a [class](https://www.freecodecamp.org/news/functional-components-vs-class-components-in-react/) component.

+There are many benifits of using Functional components.
+They are :
+* Easier to read, test and debug.
+* Have better performance.
+* More reusable.